Dilloid/sem-group-17/use-cases/use-case-4.md

 ## EXTENSIONS

-1.**Region does not exist**:
+1. **Region does not exist**:
    - Organisation is informed that a requested region does not/no longer exists.

 ## SUB-VARIATIONS